The Importance of Real-Time Data for English Learners

 Analysis occurs in July or August, just before the next school year begins.

-Major programmatic decisions—scheduling, staffing, intervention models—are made without this data in mind, and any decisions we do make based on data from 6 months prior.
+Major programmatic decisions—scheduling, staffing, intervention models—are made without this data in mind.
+Any decisions we do make are based on data from 6 months prior.

-We're making pedagogical decisions based on outdated data from a single test.
-It’s the equivalent of steering a ship based on last season’s weather report.
+That’s not just inefficient; it’s dangerous.
+We are making pedagogical decisions based on outdated data from a single test.
+It’s like steering a ship based on last season’s weather report.

 Months of instruction without clear visibility.